techniqooltelekinet/89FROG/README.md

 # 89FROG
-A protocol encouraging group engagement through secret sharing using algorithms
+A protocol encouraging group engagement through secret sharing using Shamir's Secret Sharing algorithm.
 ## 🐸 89FROG: The Lily Pad Sanctuary

 **"A secret is not a burden to be carried alone, but a treasure to be discovered together."**